Consumer medicine information

 Observational studies have indicated that non-selective NSAIDs may be associated with an increased risk of serious cardiovascular events including myocardial infarction and stroke, which may increase with dose or duration of use.
 Patients with cardiovascular disease, history of atherosclerotic cardiovascular disease or cardiovascular risk factors may also be at greater risk (see Section 4.2 Dose and Method of Administration).

-Treatment with diclofenac tablets is generally not recommended in patients with established cardiovascular disease (congestive heart failure, established ischemic heart disease, peripheral arterial disease) or uncontrolled hypertension.
+Treatment with diclofenac tablets is generally not recommended in patients with established cardiovascular disease (congestive heart failure, established ischaemic heart disease, peripheral arterial disease) or uncontrolled hypertension.
 If needed, patients with established cardiovascular disease, uncontrolled hypertension, or significant risk factors for cardiovascular disease (e.g. hypertension, hyperlipidemia, diabetes mellitus and smoking) should be treated with diclofenac tablets only after careful consideration and only at doses ≤ 100 mg daily when treatment continues for more than 4 weeks.
+Patients should be advised to seek further medical advice if symptoms persist or do not improve within the recommended duration of treatment.

-As the cardiovascular risks of diclofenac may increase with dose and duration of exposure, the lowest effective daily dose should be used for the shortest duration possible.
+As the cardiovascular risks of diclofenac may increase with dose and duration of exposure, the lowest effective daily dose should be used for the shortest duration possible (see Section 4.2 Dose and Method of Administration).
 The patient's need for symptomatic relief and response to therapy should be re-evaluated periodically, especially when treatment continues for more than 4 weeks.

-Physicians and patients should remain alert for the signs and symptoms of serious arteriothrombotic events (e.g. chest pain, shortness of breath, weakness, slurring of speech), which can occur without warnings.
-Patients should be informed about signs and/or symptoms of serious cardiovascular toxicity and be instructed to see a physician immediately in case of such an event.
+Doctors and patients should remain alert for the signs and symptoms of serious arteriothrombotic events (e.g. chest pain, shortness of breath, weakness, slurring of speech), which can occur without warnings.
+Patients should be informed about signs and/or symptoms of serious cardiovascular toxicity and should be instructed to see a doctor immediately in case of such an event.

 There is no consistent evidence that the concurrent use of aspirin mitigates the possible increased risk of serious cardiovascular thrombotic events associated with NSAID use.